aolofsson/awesome-opensource-hardware/README.md

 * Categorized
 * Alphabetical (per category)
+* AO = Recommended by Andreas Olofsson
 * Requirements
-    * link should be to source code repository
+  - link should be to source code repository
-	* open source projects only
+  - open source projects only
-	* working projects only (not WIP/rusty)
+  - working projects only (not WIP/rusty)
-* One tag line sentence per project.
+* One tag line sentence per project

 # Table of Contents